Banking in Bangladesh: After independence

 The transformation of finance priorities brought with it problems in administration.
 No sound project-appraisal system was in place to identify viable borrowers and projects.
 Lending institutions did not have adequate autonomy to choose borrowers and projects and were often instructed by the political authorities.
 In addition, the incentive system for the banks stressed disbursements rather than recoveries, and the accounting and debt collection systems were inadequate to deal with the problems of loan recovery.
 It became more common for borrowers to default on loans than to repay them; the lending system was simply disbursing grant assistance to private individuals who qualified for loans more for political than for economic reasons.
-The rate of recovery on agricultural loans was only 27 percent in FY 1986, and the rate on industrial loans was even worse.
+The rate of recovery on agricultural loans was only 27 per cent in FY 1986, and the rate on industrial loans was even worse.
 As a result of this poor showing, major donors applied pressure to induce the government and banks to take firmer action to strengthen internal bank management and credit discipline.
 As a consequence, recovery rates began to improve in 1987.
 The National Commission on Money, Credit, and Banking recommended broad structural changes in Bangladesh's system of financial intermediation early in 1987, many of which were built into a three-year compensatory financing facility signed by Bangladesh with the IMF in February 1987.

 One major exception to the management problems of Bangladeshi banks was the Grameen Bank, begun as a government project in 1976 and established in 1983 as an independent bank.
 In the late 1980s, the bank continued to provide financial resources to the poor on reasonable terms and to generate productive self-employment without external assistance.
 Its customers were landless persons who took small loans for all types of economic activities, including housing.
-About 70 percent of the borrowers were women, who were otherwise not much represented in institutional finance.
+About 70 per cent of the borrowers were women, who were otherwise not much represented in institutional finance.
 Collective rural enterprises also could borrow from the Grameen Bank for investments in tube wells, rice and oil mills, and power looms and for leasing land for joint cultivation.
-The average loan by the Grameen Bank in the mid-1980s was around Tk2,000 (US$25), and the maximum was just Tk18,000 (for construction of a tin-roof house).
-Repayment terms were 4 percent for rural housing and 8.5 percent for normal lending operations.
+The average loan by the Grameen Bank in the mid-1980s was around Tk 2,000 (US$25), and the maximum was just Tk 18,000 (for construction of a tin-roof house).
+Repayment terms were 4 per cent for rural housing and 8.5 per cent for normal lending operations.